Marc Jacobs: Personal life and causes

 Jacobs has an ongoing project entitled "Protect The Skin You're In", which has celebrities pose nude, with their breasts and frontal area covered, for T-shirts to raise awareness about melanoma; all sales benefit research at the NYU Langone Medical Center.
-Some of the celebrities that have posed are Miley Cyrus, Eva Mendes, Kate Upton, Victoria Beckham, Heidi Klum, Hilary Swank, Cara Delevingne, Debbie McGee, and Naomi Campbell.
+Some of the celebrities who have posed include Miley Cyrus, Eva Mendes, Kate Upton, Victoria Beckham, Heidi Klum, Hilary Swank, Cara Delevingne, and Naomi Campbell.

 On April 4, 2018, Jacobs proposed to his then-boyfriend, Charly Defrancesco, via a flash mob while in a Chipotle restaurant.
 The flash mob did a routine to the song "Kiss" by Prince.
-They were married in New York City on April 7, 2019.
+They were married in New York City on April 6, 2019.

-The couple purchased a home in Rye, New York in April 2019.
-The Westchester home was designed by Frank Lloyd Wright and is known as the Max Hoffman House.
+The couple purchased a home in Rye, New York, in April 2019.
+The Westchester County home was designed by Frank Lloyd Wright and is known as the Max Hoffman House.